Life insurance after a death: trust status decides days or months

 When someone dies, their life insurance policy – if they had one – can be one of the most important financial assets to locate and claim.
 The payout can cover funeral costs, an outstanding mortgage, or ongoing household bills during a period when money is often tight and everything feels overwhelming.

-This guide explains what happens to life insurance after a death in the UK: whether the payout goes through probate, how the trust status of a policy affects things, what documents you need, how long it takes, and what to do first.
-It covers term life insurance, whole-of-life policies, over-50s plans, and employer death-in-service benefits.
+This guide explains what happens to life insurance after a death in the UK: whether the payout goes through probate, how the trust status of a policy affects things, who can make a claim, what documents you need, how long it takes, what happens with different policy types, and what to do if you cannot find the policy.

 The short answer